cloudify-cosmo/repex/README.md

 * If a user did not supply tags and the path does not contain tags, the path will be addressed.
 * If a user proivded `any` as a tag, all paths, regardless of whether they have or haven't tags will be addressed.

+NOTE: tags only apply when executing repex via its CLI or when calling the "iterate" function (see below).

 #### Variables

 Variables are one of the strongest features of repex.
 They provide a way of injecting dynamic info to the config file.